viktorbesin/newground/docs/sphinx/source/going_into_more_depth.rst

 Next we compare the output of *output.lp* with the original output, which holds.
-Note the *--project* option for clingo, which is due to the fact that the answer-sets produced by Hybrid-Grounding equal the answer sets of traditional grounding only with intersection to the original predicates.
+Note the *--project* option for clingo, which is due to the fact that the answer-sets produced by newground equal the answer sets of traditional grounding only with intersection to the original predicates.
 Finally, note that if you want to execute the *non_tight_test.lp* program, you have to **remove** the *#program rules.* rule!